Conventional and Alternative Construction Course

 With building options and materials available for construction steadily increasing, it makes sense to thoroughly research the products and processes available before making any major decisions about the construction phase of your project.

-The Home Base Conventional and Alternative Construction course explores and compares the various materials and processes available for the construction of your new home or for use as part of your renovation project.
+This short course held at Home Base Perth, located in Subiaco, explores and compares the various materials and processes available for the construction of your new home or for use as part of your renovation project.

 As well as offering an in depth look at traditional construction methods such as double brick, steel framing and timber framing, the course will also guide you through the increasingly popular alternative construction options including structured insulated panels (SIPs), rammed earth, aerated concrete, insulated concrete forms (ICFs) and composite building options – many of which offer fast build times and are energy efficient options.